woj-tek/petozoltan.github.io/_posts/2016-07-13-how-to-handle-warnings.md

 PDCA Cycle:

+Plan:
-- *Plan:* Create a plan, including the results to be reached.
+: Create a plan, including the results to be reached.
 Plan how to measure them by numbers if possible.
+Do:
-- *Do:* Assign resources and execute the plan.
+: Assign resources and execute the plan.
+Check:
-- *Check:* Check the results, measure the numbers.
+: Check the results, measure the numbers.
+Act:
-- *Act:* Review the whole thing, whether it yields the desired results.
+: Review the whole thing, whether it yields the desired results.
 If not, change it.

 ### Ignore warnings?

 As I see the software industry simply does not need the code quality above a certain level.
-Customers, stakeholders and decision makers do not want more *clean code* or less warnings.
+Customers and stakeholders do not want more *clean code* or less warnings.
 Maybe these things seem to be unnecessary or too expensive.

 In this case it can be a valid solution that we simply ignore all warnings in the code.
 But then we should not bother to install Sonar and watch the high number of warnings.